 Calvary Church of the Nazarene

 4000 N. Sharon Amity Road

 Charlotte, NC 28205

-To send flowers to Kimberly's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kimberly Dawn Holmes, please visit our floral store.